techborder/wp/wp-content/themes/radiate/readme.txt

 * Added french language file.
 Thanks to Mr. Wolforg (http://www.wptrads.com/theme/radiate) for providing us the translation file.
 * Some more description added in Theme description.
 * html5 support for lower versions of IE.

+= Version 1.0.2 =
+* Added dependency for custom.js file and loaded it in footer.
+* Naming change for wrong theme textdomain.
+* Naming change for featured page section in customizer.

+= Version 1.0.1 =
+* Backtotop js file and related part removed.
+* Replaced wp_reset_query with wp_reset_postdata for front page.
+* Custom js (our own creation) is licensed under the same license as this theme.

+= Version 1.0 =
+* All brand new.